 We have become Krav Maga minimalists; reducing everything down to the most basic, most instinctive moves.
 We are not hung up on the past, on lineage or historic techniques from the 1950s.
 We are looking to the future and trying to "travel light".
 As Danny points out the travel is easier with lighter luggage.
 I guess that is why El Al just started charging extra fees for a second bag.
 By the way, Danny's father used to work for El Al, for years I carried around his business card, my dad said if you ever get in trouble, pull out Mr. Sandersons' business cards and everything will be OK.

 Danny Sanderson, more recently

-Yeled mizdaken, a child growing old.
-I still recall standing outside our home, early 1970's, and Danny's first hit was playing on the radio, "Baruch's Boots", my dear mom was hanging up the laundry and commented, "How nice, they are playing the Sanderson's boy's song."
+Yeled Mizdaken a child growing old.
+I still recall standing outside our home, early 1970's, and Danny's first hit was playing on the radio, "Baruch's Boots", my dear mom was hanging up the laundry an commented, "How nice, they are playing the Sanderson's boy's song."